Healthy Eating Tips for Seniors

 Use a little plate

-Overindulging is one of the biggest violations of holiday consuming.
+Overindulging is one of the biggest violations of holiday consumption.
 Use a little dish so that you can limit the quantity of food you can put on your dish.
 Plus, it tricks the thoughts into thinking that you’re consuming a complete quantity.
-Choose 3 or 4 items you really want to eat and then step away from the table.
+Choose 3 or 4 items you want to eat and then step away from the table.

 Hit the vegetable trays

 Before filling up your recipes with carbohydrates and body fat, be sure to hit the vegetable containers first.
 Start your food with fruits and vegetables.
-Fill up your dish with soups, high-fiber raw fruits and vegetables.
+Fill up your dish with soups, high-fiber raw fruits, and vegetables.

 Watch out for salt